 Tight clothing and synthetic underwear can enhance discomfort.
-Opt for apparel that is loose in the crotch area and underwear that is made from cotton rather than nylon.
+Opt for apparel that is loose in the crotch area and vagina-friendly cotton underwear, rather than nylon.
 If you're home, go without underwear as this will allow your private areas to breathe some.

 Practice Good Personal Hygiene

 Proper hygiene is also essential in menopause vaginal itching treatment.
 After a bowel movement, make sure to wipe from front to back to avoid bacteria from the anus entering the vagina.
 After a shower or bath, pat the outer parts of the vagina dry with a soft, clean towel.